Ben Atkins: Development

 The last episode to air in Australia before the show's annual Christmas break saw Ben involved in "a horrific car smash" during a motor race.
 The stunt was the most expensive scene in the show's history at the time.
 Cousins thought it was a great end to the year, and was grateful that his stunt double took over during filming.
 As viewers were left with a cliffhanger, Cousins had to deal with people asking him what the outcome for Ben would be.
 He later visited the UK just as the same episode aired there, and had to deal with the same questions for a second time.
 Ben is left in a coma following the accident.
 After he wakes up, Ben is discharged from the hospital, but it takes time for him to fully recover and "piece his shattered life back together."

 While he was in the hospital, Ben was visited by a stranger, who Ruth realises is his father Geoff Burke (Andrew McKaige), the man who left her when she fell pregnant.
-Piper commented that Ruth wants to hit him, as he has never taken an interest in Ben until now.
+Piper commented that Ruth wants to hit Geoff, as he has never taken an interest in Ben until now.
 Ruth refuses to let Geoff tell Ben who he is, as she thinks Ben will relapse.
 The storyline marked Ben's departure from the show, as Cousins filmed his final scenes in April 1998.
 He leaves for Sydney with Geoff, but later returns to Erinsborough for Ruth and Philip Martin's (Ian Rawlings) wedding.
 Of his departure, Cousins stated "I was sad to leave the show.
 I've made some great friends, who I think I will stay close to for the rest of my life."
+Talking to Nikki White of the Kent Evening Post, Cousins told her that Ben had "a really good innings and a great set of storylines", so he was given an exit worthy of the character, which Cousins was pleased with.
+He also said that Ben's story was "left open-ended", allowing for the opportunity of a future return.